xem/mini6502/README.md

 How to use:

-- Include 6502.js in your project
+- Include 6502.js or 6502.min.js in your project
-- Put the contents of a ROM in the memory m (an array of integers between 0 and 127)
+- Put the contents of a ROM in the memory m (an array of integers between 0 and 255)
-- Reset the CPU with `op(2)` or set PC at the address where the ROM starts
+- Reset the CPU with `op(2)` or set PC at the address where the program starts
 - Call `op()` repeatedly to simulate opcodes one by one
 - Call `op(1)` for a NMI interrupt, `op(2)` for a Reset and `op(3)` for an IRQ